A Walk Around Hourglass Lake at Disney World

 You’ll know you’re passing the Cars section of the resort because of the different sketches on the side of the building.

-At this point, I’m about halfway between Art of Animation and Pop Century.
-That’s the bridge and the Skyliner station toward the center of the photo below.
+At this point, I’m about halfway between Disney’s Art of Animation and Pop Century.
+Toward the center of the photo below, you can see the bridge and Skyliner station.

 Along the way, you’ll encounter signs offering fun facts about various subjects.
 At Pop Century, each sign reflects the decade of that section of the resort.